archipelagoAI/.github/PULL_REQUEST_TEMPLATE.md

 >
 > The non-closing magic words are: **ref, references, part of, related to, contributes to, towards**.

-## This PR
+## This PR will

-*Check the appropriate boxes and remove the others:*
-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

-*Summarize the changes in this PR, using plain English.*
+*Summarize the changes in bullets.*

-## Screenshots

-*Remove section if not applicable.*

 ## Testing

 *Describe the tests that you ran to verify your changes, if applicable.
 Consider unit, integration, and functional (manual) testing.
 Ideally, provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.*
+Please also list any relevant details for your test configuration.
+Include screenshots or recordings if applicable.*

 ## Notes